COVID-19 Local Government Early Childhood Education and Care payment program - guidelines

 The Australian Government is providing funding to eligible services through the ECEC Relief Package.
 The NSW Government will match funding for eligible services at a maximum of 50% of payments made by the Australian Government for the session of care in the fortnight preceding 2 March 2020 (i.e. Monday 17 February 2020 through to 28 February 2020).

 In the first instance, payments will be processed for the period 6 April to 3 July 2020.
-Any further funding will be considered in line with arrangements under the Australian Government’s ECEC Relief Package.
+Further payments will be processed for the period 4 July to 19 July 2020 to align with the end of JobKeeper payments for Child Care Subsidy (CCS) approved services.

-In the event that there are broader changes to the ECEC Relief Package within the 6 April to 3 July 2020 period, adjustments may be made to the guidelines and funding approach.
+In the event that there are broader changes to the ECEC Relief Package, adjustments may be made to the guidelines and funding approach.
 For instance, any increase in the rate of support provided under the ECEC Relief Package may result in a proportional reduction in the rate of funding provided by the state.

 If payments under the ECEC Relief Package are reduced or suspended to a service, such as where a service opts out of the ECEC Relief Package, this may also impact payments made by the State.

-Local Council will receive a flat rate of $750 per week for the period 6 April 2020 to 3 July 2020 for FDC support employees employed by Local Government.
+Local Councils will receive a flat rate of $750 per week for the period 6 April 2020 to 19 July 2020 for FDC support employees employed by Local Government.
 This may assist with consequences of ineligibility under the Australian Government JobKeeper package.

 FDC educators are expected to be able to access the JobKeeper package and are not eligible for funding through this program.